allymhong/allymhong.github.io/_posts/2022-11-02-overthinkers.md

 excerpt: "Can't take off the developer or designer hat?
 No worries.
 I found a way that you don't need to fight it.
 Keep on the hat or hats."
 ---

-# Can’t Take Off the Developer or Designer Hat?
+aka, Can’t Take Off the Developer or Designer Hat?
 Do you find it easy to find "creative problems"?

 No worries.
 I found a way that you don’t need to fight it.
 Keep on the hat or hats.
 They look nice, 🚫🧢!
 How?